-To date in 2017, SNHD has tested 86 people for the Zika virus.
-In 2016, SNHD tested 156 people.
-The first travel related case of Zika was identified in an adult female who traveled to Bolivia and Argentina.
-Testing guidelines were recently updated by the CDC to no longer recommend testing for asymptomatic pregnant women who only have one recent exposure event.
-This group was the largest portion of clients tested at SNHD; therefore, we anticipate a sharp decrease in testing numbers going forward due to these new guidelines.
+To date in 2018, SNHD has tested 5 people for the Zika virus.
+In 2016, SNHD tested 156 people and in 2017 SNHD tested 91.
+Testing guidelines were updated on 7/24/17 by the CDC to no longer recommend testing for asymptomatic pregnant women who only have one recent exposure event.
+This group was the largest portion of clients tested at SNHD; therefore, as anticipated SNHD has experienced a sharp decrease in testing numbers since then.

-Infection Type Case Count
+Infection Type Case Counts

-2016 2017
+2016 2017 2018

-Travel-Related Infections of Zika 21 2
+Travel-Related Infections of Zika 21 1 0

-Non-Travel Related Infections of Zika 1 0
+Non-Travel Related Infections of 1 1 0

+Zika